alex-lt-kong/network-protocols/message-queues/README.md

 # Message Queues

-* We will test message queues, such as ZeroMQ, on top of a few few popular serialization libraries including Protobuf and Capnproto.
+* We will test message queues, such as ZeroMQ, on top of a few popular serialization libraries including Protobuf and Capnproto.
   * `apt install protobuf-compiler`
   * [Capnproto](https://capnproto.org/install.html)